kishorekanumalla/Event-API-Management/readme.md

 Please find the Class Diagram(UML) & Postman Collections in the project directory.

 Actually, much better if you just start the application and navigate to `http://localhost:8080/swagger-ui.html`.
-There you'll find a nice API documentation.
+There you'll find a nice API documentation.1234